sdiehl/wiwinwlh/tutorial.md

 can be unnerving.
 It is an open question whether the current cultural state of Hackage is sustainable in light of these philsophical differences.

-Needless to say there is a lot of very low-quality Haskell code and documentation out there today, and being conservative in library assessment is a necessary skill.
+Needless to say, there is a lot of very low-quality Haskell code and documentation out there today, so being conservative in library assessment is a necessary skill.
 That said, there is also quite a few  phenomenal libraries on Hackage that are highly curated by many people.